 The successful applicant will supervise the provision of clinical care in all programs, as well as the training of students, residents, and fellows in both inpatient and research settings.

 Appointment as full time Associate Professor (without tenure due to funding) or Professor (without tenure due to funding) of Pediatrics at the University of Washington, School of Medicine, will be commensurate with experience, training and achievement.
 This is a 12-month service period position.
 Anticipated start date is Spring/Summer of 2020.

-The successful candidate will also have an MD (or foreign equivalent), and have completed either a pediatric hospital medicine or general academic pediatric fellowship, be board certified in pediatric hospital medicine.
+The successful candidate will hold an MD (or foreign equivalent) and be board eligible in pediatric hospital medicine.